Frequently Asked Questions

 A. We consider ourselves this area’s largest, most active rescue group due to the numbers and types of animals we accept, the extensive care we provide, the animals we remove from harm’s way, and our success rate.
 When we have a pet in our care who is not thriving in a shelter environment, we turn to foster-based rescue groups to help.
 The vast majority of animals humanely euthanized at the SPCA are ones that rescue groups are also unable to help: dogs who are severely aggressive or pets with untreatable injuries or illness.
 Our local rescue groups are led by compassionate, professional, dedicated people and do amazing work for the animals they can take in.

-Our county also has two municipal shelters, Salinas Animal Services (SAS) and Monterey County Animal Services (MCAS).
-SAS uses city tax dollars to shelter stray pets found in Salinas, and MCAS does the same for specific cities and unincorporated areas of Monterey County.
+Our county also has a municipal shelter, Hitchcock Road Animal Services (HRAS).
+HRAS uses city and county tax dollars to shelter stray pets found in Salinas as well as specific cities and unincorporated areas of Monterey County.
 We understand this can be very confusing when a pet is lost, and frustrating when a pet found in one of those areas is brought to us for care.
 Legally, the pet needs to be brought to those shelters to give an owner the chance to find them.
 We take in hundreds of pets to help those shelters every year.

 Q. Is The SPCA for Monterey County a “No Kill” Shelter?